abc0xmattyic333/alchemy_web3.py_2025_tutorial/src/01-getting-started.md

 code .
 ```

 Once you have your editor or IDE open you can then create a new venv.
-Choose the python i
+Choose the python interpreter.

 Create a new python file: